abocchieri/abocchieri.github.io/publications.md

 subtitle:
 ---

-To date, I have co-authored 35+ publications, of which 9 are first-author works.
+To date, I have co-authored 44+ publications, of which 10 are first-author works.
 Have a look at my [ADS library](https://ui.adsabs.harvard.edu/user/libraries/Z4-J8aFXRCGsjBgtCHea2Q) for the full record.

-## Recent first or second-author publications
+## Recent first or second-author papers

-### Peer-reviewed papers

 - Thurairethinam, V., **Bocchieri, A.**, Savini, G., Mugnai, L. V., and Pascale, E. (2024).
   Modelling Phase Variations introduced by Extreme Broadband Dichroics for Astronomical Photometry. _The Journal of Astronomical Telescopes, Instruments, and Systems (JATIS)_. ([doi.org](https://doi.org/10.1117/1.JATIS.11.1.014003))